 & read through my Top 125 Vegan Pantry Staple Ingredients & Recipes that I stock my pantry with!

-Vegan Almond Milk Alfredo Sauce (NO Cashews, Gluten Free)
+Vegan Almond Milk Alfredo Sauce (NO Cashews)

 Ingredients

-- 1 lb Fettuccine noodles gluten free
+- 1 lb Fettuccine noodles gluten free, if desired

 - 3 lb zucchini peeled and roughly diced